scalameta/metabrowse/readme.md

 ### Upgrading the Monaco Editor

-Metadoc interfaces with the Monaco Editor uses a Scala.js facade based on the `monaco.d.ts` TypeScript type definition file provided as part of the `monaco-editor` NPM package.
-The facade can be generated with [scala-js-ts-importer], however, manual merging is necessary, since the facade contains several tweaks.
+Metadoc interfaces with the Monaco Editor using a Scala.js facade based on the `monaco.d.ts` TypeScript type definition file provided as part of the `monaco-editor` NPM package.
+The facade can be generated with [scala-js-ts-importer], however, manual merging is necessary, since the facade contains several custom tweaks.

-The following instructions gives a .
+The following instructions give a rough idea how to upgrade the monaco editor
+facades:

  - Update the Monaco Editor version in `build.sbt`
    ```scala